codejunkie30/sgx/admin-tool/readme.md

 All your assests will be compiled and minified and you'll have a bunch of files in the dist folder.
 Throw them in the s3 bucket and your'e done.

+LAST NOTE: Don't put dist folder in the repository, it can be and will be compiled everytime anew with webpack
+           Don't forget the deploy command before throwing assets in S3.